taddison/tjaddison.com/about.md

 - SQL Server
 - Scaling an engineering organisation

 If you'd like to talk to me about any of these shoot me an email or get in touch via twitter.
-Unless you're a recruiter, in which case please don't!